intuinno/academic-homepage/content/post/howto-read-paper.md

 - After you read the paper, move it to google drive.
 - If you have annotation with pen and highlighting marker, replicate it on the file.
 - Add the reference to [the reference mindmap](https://www.mindmeister.com/1405726945/references).
 I embedded the mindmap in the post.
-- If there is an interesting pictures, save photos to the google drive Paper figures folders and attach it into the mindmap
+- If there is an interesting pictures, save photos to the google drive Paper figures folders and attach it into the mindmap.
+  - You might change the filename of the captured image such that you can upload it to homepage.
+  - Copy those figures to homepage/static/img folder.
 - Start summarizing the paper in the mindmap.
 A few place holders will be following.
   - **Summary** What is this paper about?
   - **Good** What are good points?
   - **Bad** What are my criticism?
   - **Implication** How I can use this work?
 What will be different from my approach?
+  - **Future Readings** Include some more references
 - After summarizing them, add those summary in the homepage review post.
 Here is [an example post](http://crystal.uta.edu/~park/post/mapping-the-landscape-of-human-level-agi.md/).
 - Finally, if the paper is worth sharing, add the paper to HDILab journal with the link to the summary post such that it can be shared.